federicomor/tdemerger/README_en.md

 Have installed pdflatex (i.e. have installed TexStudio or a similar software on your pc).

-### Tips for PowerShell

-Try hitting Tab as you type, it will auto-complete your words.
-And to copy/paste things use Ctrl+Shift+C/V.

 ### Instructions

 1. Download the file *tdemerger_en.ps1* and put it in the folder where there are the pdfs to be merged.